Particular/docs.particular.net/tutorials/monitoring-demo/walkthrough-setup.md

 ## Running the demo

-The sample zip file includes 4 endpoints and the Particular Software Platform components, all of which have been configured to connunicate using the Learning Transport.
+The sample zip file includes 4 endpoints and the Particular Software Platform components, all of which have been configured to send messages using the [Learning Transport](/transports/learning).

 After downloading the zip file, extract its contents into a folder.
 Open the folder and double-click on `MonitoringDemo.exe`.
 This executable will: